The 3 Phases of Buying Raw Denim and What You Should Ask Yourself

 Talking about denim that changes in dimensions as you wear and wash it, you should consider whether the denim is pre-shrunk or not.
 Most denim is today, and it’s done with the fabric finishing process called ‘sanforization.’
 But if the denim is ‘unsanforized,’ it’ll shrink up to around 10% after the first couple of washes.
 That’s something else you really need to factor in when you’re finding your size.

 Naturally, the fabric is also essential for the way the jeans fade.
 That opens up a whole other discussion, which leads us into talking about how the denim is made.
-I’ll talk more about that in one of the videos.
-But, for now, let’s just assume the denim is going to get great fades.
+For now, let’s just assume the denim is going to get great fades.

 How Long Do You Need the Jeans To Be?